mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 ```

-Nano is bash based text editor (there are many available) which allows you to make edits to `grandeur.txt`.
+nano is bash based text editor (there are many available) which allows you to make edits to `grandeur.txt`.

 Click on the `grandeur.txt` file in the Finder and you can see it now contains the text.